adam-mgi/LinearAxisMgi/README.md

 # LinearAxisMgi
-An Arduino library for interacting with a linear ball screw stepper axis.
+Helper functions for interacting with a linear ball screw stepper axis.